 Quinine (Tonic Water)

 The "tonic" that you might find in a gin and tonic was once believed to be the true cure for leg cramps and was prescribed by doctors all around the world.
 They didn't prescribe tonic water, but instead a pill of quinine, which is found in tonic water.
 Unfortunately, it has found to be simply not true.
 Further testing showed that the quinine actually did not lessen or decrease the amount/intensity of cramping by any discernible amount: it didn't work!

 To make matters even worse, the magic ingredient found in tonic water that was believed to have finally defeated the dreaded charlie horse was also found to cause a very deadly blood disease in some people.
 Scary!
 No testing has ever been done to see if tonic water has this same deadly effect, but it can easily be understood by reading the label that tonic water certainly does contain quinine.

 Magnesium, Calcium, and Potassium

 I get into this subject in a bit more detail in another article, so I won't spend too much time here.
-One thing I will say is that I would always recommend that you try to get most, if not all of your nutrients like these naturally from the things you eat, not from a pill.
-With that being said, all 3 of the above-listed things have been somehow tied in to the cramping of muscles by one scientist or another.
-Nothing is really for sure, but if your diet is lacking magnesium, calcium, or potassium, you may realize that your cramps occur much less if you simply start eating more things that contain these 3 nutrients.
+One thing I will say is that I would always recommend that you try to get most, if not all, of your nutrients naturally from the things you eat—not from a pill.
+With that being said, all three of the above-listed things have been somehow tied in to the cramping of muscles by one scientist or another.
+Nothing is really for sure, but if your diet is lacking magnesium, calcium, or potassium, you may realize that your cramps occur much less if you simply start eating more things that contain these three nutrients.